moodlehq/moodle-mlbackend-python/README.rst

-Python predictions processor backend for Moodle inspire
+Python machine learning backend for Moodle
 =======================================================

-This package is used by Moodle's predict_python plugin to process predictions.
+This package is used by Moodle's mlbackend_python plugin.